 As you can see, this process requires a great deal of patience.
 The next step of the consular process is that you must wait for the National Visa Center to inform you of when a new visa number becomes available for you.
 They will also inform you if you need to provide more documentation to get that new immigration number.

 Get a visa

 Before you get an actual Green Card, you must first get a visa.
 If all goes well, the consular office will give you a visa packet that you must resist opening.
 During this time, you will also most likely need to pay a fee.
 You should pay this fee before you ever set foot on an airplane.
-Once you arrive on U.S. land, a U.S. Customs and Border Protection officer will assist you and make the final judgment call as to whether you get permitted to become a permanent U.S. resident according to immigration law.
+Once you arrive on U.S. soil, a U.S. Customs and Border Protection officer will assist you and make the final judgment call as to whether you will get the opportunity to become a permanent U.S. resident according to immigration law.